Strategies to Beat the Heat and Still Get In Your Daily Steps

 How Can You Hit Your Daily Steps When It’s Hot Outside?

-Below are some strategies you can use to be sure to hit your daily steps no matter how hot the daytime temperatures get.
+Here are several practical strategies you can use to make sure you get in your daily steps, no matter how high the thermometer climbs.

 1. Hit the Gym or Do Cardio Indoors